 TEXTBOOKS AND ASSIGNED READINGS

-The course is based on 13 required readings that will be provided to the students via the virtual platform:
+The course is based on the following required readings, which will be made available to students via the virtual platform:

 1. Dodds, Anneliese 2018.
 "Why compare Public Policies", in Comparative Public Policy, Basingstoke: Palgrave Macmillan, 1-14.